-The place where a turtle (or anything else) lives is called its habitat (pronounced HAB-it-at).
+The place where something lives is called its habitat.
 If you live in a house, then the house is your habitat.
 This part of the site talks about how to set up a habitat, or home, for your turtle.
-For most new turtle hobbyists, the easiest kind of habitat to build is in a tank, like the tanks used for fish, so that's what we'll be discussing.
+For most new turtle hobbyists, the easiest kind of habitat to build is in a tank, like the tanks used to keep fish, so that's what we'll be discussing.

 If you already have a turtle and need to set up a habitat quickly because it's outgrown its home, then probably the best thing you can do is quickly set up a simple, larger habitat.
 The most important things an aquatic turtle needs are proper heating, proper lighting, clean water, and the right food.
 Concentrate on those things first and forget about substrate, plants, and other fancy things.
-Then once you have that done, you can work on building a fancier habitat if you want to.
+Then once you have the important things done, you can work on making it fancy later.

 If you're lucky enough to be planning your turtle purchase or adoption before getting a turtle, however, then you can take your time and create a habitat to be proud of.
 After all, building your turtle's little world is part of the fun of the hobby.
 You are creating your turtle's entire world!
 So unless you have a turtle impatiently waiting for the keys to his or her new place, take your time and enjoy the experience.

-This page deals with setting up an indoor habitat in a tank.
-Many people build outdoor ponds for their turtles, and that's an excellent idea if you have the room and the right kind of climate.
-But for people like me who live in the city, building a pond isn't very practical.
-(If you're a renter, the landlord might be very unhappy.
+This page deals with setting up an indoor habitat in an aquarium tank or "fish tank."
+Many people build outdoor ponds (or even indoor ponds) for their turtles, and that's an excellent idea if you have the room, the money, and the right kind of climate.
+But for most people, building a pond isn't very practical.
+(If you're a renter, the landlord might be very unhappy.)

 Most aquatic turtle keepers who keep their turtles indoors use aquarium tanks designed for fish.
-Others prefer large Rubbermaid-type containers, others use small-sized children's wading pools (but not with the children in them!), and still others have tanks custom-designed to fit some spot in their homes.
-Some people even build indoor ponds for their turtles, which is really cool if you have the space -- and the money.
+Others prefer large storage containers, others use small-sized children's wading pools, and still other people have tanks custom-designed to fit some spot in their homes.
+Some people even build indoor ponds for their turtles, which are really cool if you have the space -- and the money.

 When deciding which tank to buy, the first and most important thing to consider is that the tank is able to hold water.
 This may seem silly and obvious, but some reptile tanks are designed for terrestrial reptiles (reptiles who live on land), and they will break and make a huge mess if you try to fill them with water.
 So use a tank designed to hold water, like a fish tank.
 (And if you use a previously-used tank, make sure it doesn't leak!)

 The next most important thing to consider is the tank's size.
-If you can, try to get a tank big enough that your turtle will have ten gallons of water for every inch of carapace (upper shell) length when it reaches full size.
-This way you won't have to buy a bigger tank down the line.
-If you have more than one turtle, then size the tank for the first turtle, and add half again as much space for each additional turtle.
+If you can, try to get a tank big enough that your turtle will have ten gallons (forty liters)of water for every inch (2.4 cm) of carapace (upper shell) length when it reaches full size.
+This way you won't have to buy a bigger tank down the line when the turtle grows.

 The shape of the tank you select is also important.
-A tank with a low profile, like a 20-long, may be fine while your turtle is very young, but may not provide enough vertical swimming room for turtles who like deep water, like Painted Turtles and Red-Eared Sliders.
-But for turtles who are poor swimmers, like Musk, Mud, and Reeves turtles, a shallower tank is better and safer.
+A tank with a low profile, like a 20-long, may be fine while your turtle is very young; but it won't provide nearly enough vertical swimming room for turtles who like deep water, like Painted Turtles and Red-Eared Sliders.
+For turtles who are poor swimmers like Musk, Mud, and Reeves turtles, however, a shallower tank is better and safer.

-It's always very important that the water in the tank be deeper than the turtle is wide, so your turtle can flip itself upright if it gets turned upside-down in the water.
-If your turtle gets turned upside down in the water and there's not enough water for it to right itself, it probably will drown and die.
+It's very important that the water in the tank be deeper than the turtle is wide so your turtle can flip itself upright if it gets turned upside-down in the water.
+If your turtle gets turned upside down in the water and there's not enough water for it to flip over and right itself, it probably will drown and die.
 So if your turtle is five inches wide, you must have at least five inches of water depth in the tank -- minimum.

-Aquatic turtles need a dry basking area, which basically means a place where they can sun themselves (although the "sun," in this case, is usually a light bulb).
+Aquatic turtles need a dry basking platform where they can sun themselves (although the "sun," in this case, is usually a turtle basking lamp).
 The basking area can be a commercially-made one like the Turtle Dock shown here, a log, or even just a rock.
 But whatever it is, it has to be big enough for the turtle to comfortably fit on, easy for the turtle to climb on to from the water, and high enough that the basking area doesn't stay wet.

-One of the easiest types of basking areas to use are the floating, shelf-type basking areas like the one on the right, which looks like a rock, but is really made of foam.
-Floating docks automatically adjust to the water level and don't waste the swimming space underneath.
+One of the easiest types of basking areas to use are the floating, shelf-type basking areas like the turtle dock in the picture, which looks like a rock, but is really made of plastic.
+Floating docks are easy to use, automatically adjust to the water level and don't waste the swimming space underneath.
 They're a very good choice for beginners.

-Most turtle keepers use a heat-proof metal screen cover on top of their tank.
+Most turtle keepers use heat-proof metal tank covers on top of their tank.
 These screens are inexpensive and are important mainly because they help protect the turtles from things like broken glass from exploding lamp bulbs.
 The lamps used for turtle habitats get very hot and tend to explode if they get splashed with water, and sometimes even if they don't.
 The covers also help keep the turtles from climbing out of the tank, which they do tend to try sometimes.